Secure and PSD2 Compliant Payment Collection

 - Australia will enforce stricter authentication requirements to online payments from 2020.

 - Brazil, Mexico and Singapore are planning stricter authentication requirements.

 How about other regions or bookings for accommodation in the EU from guest outside the EU?

 Nothing changes for businesses in other regions with bookings for accommodations in the EU from guests outside the EU.

 How does Beds24 help accommodation businesses to comply to these rules?

 Our connection with Stripe can be used with or without Strong Customer Authentication.
 If you enable Strong Customer Authentication for Stripe it activates 3DS2 authentication for direct bookings from your booking page and for payment requests which you send to guests.

 Paypal and Realex will are taking care of the required functionality from their end.

-If you require 3DS2 authentication for off session cards (card not present) like those sent from OTA’s you can send a 3DS2 enabled payment request to guests after they book instead of collecting a card at booking time via the OTA.
+Payment requests sent via Beds24 are 3DSecure.
+If you require 3DS authentication you can send payment request to guests after they book via Beds24 instead of collecting a card at booking time via the OTA.